 1. Reset Your Network

-Often your iDevice simply has problems connecting to the internet.
+Often your iDevice has problems connecting to the internet.
 So refreshing its connection to your network helps.

 Go to Settings > General > Reset > Reset Network Settings